 Consultation and engagement with First Nations takes place at a number of levels and through a variety of processes.
 For example, a significant amount of consultation and dialogue takes place through direct, bilateral meetings between DFO and First Nations at a local level.
 This can include specific engagement on the draft IFMP or other issues during the pre-season, in-season or post-season.
+For Treaty Nations, consistent with the Cabinet Directive on the Federal Approach to Modern Treaty Implementation, DFO consults on a broad suite of fish and fishery related items, including shared stewardship arrangements, through formal processes such as Joint Fisheries Committees.
 In addition to consultations at the local level, DFO works with First Nations at the aggregate or watershed level.
 For example, the Aboriginal Aquatic Resource and Oceans Management (AAROM) program supports Aboriginal groups in coming together to participate effectively in advisory and decision-making processes used for aquatic resource and oceans management.